Fowey Lifeboat Station: Fowey

 The RNLI started to provide small, fast inshore rescue boats in the 1960s, but it was not until August 1996 that one was stationed at Fowey.
 The harbour at Mevagissey had been considered as a possible ILB station but no suitable site could be found.
-The small D Class inflatable was initially kept in a wooden container at Berrill's Yard and launched using a davit near the ALB's moorings which had recently been moved from Town Quay.
-On 4 October 1997 a unique triple ceremony took place at Fowey to bring into service not just a new purpose-built lifeboat station Berrill's Yard at but also to christen the station's two new lifeboats at the time, Trent Class ALB 14-18 Maurice and Joyce Hardy (ON 1222) and D Class ILB Olive Herbert (D-526).
-The ALB was removed from Fowey in August 2025 and replaced by an ILB.
+The small inflatable was initially kept in a wooden container at Berrill's Yard and launched using a davit near the ALB's moorings which had recently been moved from Town Quay.
+On 4 October 1997, a unique triple ceremony took place at Fowey to bring into service not just a new purpose-built lifeboat station Berrill's Yard at but also to christen the station's two new lifeboats at the time, the All-weather lifeboat 14-18 Maurice and Joyce Hardy (ON 1222) and the D Class ILB Olive Herbert (D-526).

+Following a coastal review by the RNLI, it was announced in February 2025, that on retirement from service, the Trent-class lifeboat at Fowey would be replaced by a 35-knot Inshore lifeboat.
+Maurice and Joyce Hardy (ON 1222) was withdrawn in August 2025.